openplanet-nl/nadeoapi-docs/docs/glossary.md

 Game content-specific terms and identifiers.

+### Club ID

+An incremental ID that identifies a club (starting from 1).

 ### Activity ID

-An incremental ID that identifies a club activity.
+An incremental ID that identifies a club activity (starting from 1).

-Not to be confused with more specific IDs for activity types such as club campaign IDs or club room IDs.
+Not to be confused with more specific IDs for activity types such as [campaign IDs](#campaign-id) or [room IDs](#room-id).

+### Campaign ID

+An incremental ID that identifies a club campaign (starting from 1).
+Many campaign API routes require a campaign ID to be used, rather than an activity ID

+Not to be confused with the campaign's activity ID.

+### Room ID

+An incremental ID that identifies a club room (starting from 1).
+This is only given when requesting a room's info, and not used in room API routes.

+Not to be confused with the room's activity ID.

 ### Competition ID